 ”Organic mattress” is a misnomer, because there is no organic certification from any organization as compared to traditional mattresses.
 Though the term is widely used to describe types of mattresses that are made with a conscious effort to reduce the use of synthetic ingredients and chemical additives, it is a mere disappointment that most of the people today, want to buy unhealthy stuff for their homes.

-When we talk about Innerspring mattress, we perhaps know that it is going to effect our house and family members in one or the other way.
+When we talk about best quality Innerspring mattress, we perhaps know that it is going to effect our house and family members in one or the other way.
 While the benefits of organic food are fairly well known – eco- friendly farming methods, no pesticides, etc, the reasoning behind organic mattress is still not clear to the customers.

 In this tutorial, we’re going to talk about the pros and cons of Organic mattresses over Innerspring mattresses.
 We’ll be naming a few organic brands and compare their materials used as well as the pricing techniques.

 - 2. No toxic material used – fire barriers methods, etc